 You have great potential and the ability to go to the limits of your imagination.

 However, making a conscious decision to ask for help and guidance along the way will make your load easier to bear.

-Positive Thinking Exercise #8 – Think of what you’re grateful for at the start of each day.
+Exercises for Positive Thinking #8 Think of what you’re grateful for at the start of each day.